• Skip to primary navigation

 • Place the cake into the pre-heated oven (190C / 375F) and leave it for 40 minutes.

 • The cake will be cooked when it is firm to the touch.
 It should not jiggle when you press the middle of the cake with your finger.
-If it does jiggle, just leave the cake in the over for another few minutes, but keep your eye on it so it does not burn.
+If it does jiggle, just leave the cake in the oven for another few minutes, but keep your eye on it so it does not burn.

 • The surface of the cake should be nicely browned, with pieces of apple showing through.

 • When the cake is cooked, remove from the oven and if your baking dish has a lid, cover with the lid.
-If you don’t have a lid on your dish, cover with a piece of tinfoil until the cake is cooled.
+If you don't have a lid on your dish, cover it with a piece of tinfoil until the cake is cooled.
 This will help to make the top of the cake nice and gooey.

-What do I serve with apple cake
+What do I serve with apple cake?

-This apple cake is so moist and tasty that it doesn’t really need anything with it.
-A single slice of this is perfect served as a tasty tea-time snack.
+This apple cake is so moist and tasty that it doesn't really need anything with it.
+A slice of this is perfect when served as a tasty tea-time snack.
 The taste and texture remind me of a creamy Danish pastry.

-If you want to make a dessert out of it, you could serve it with a scoop of vanilla ice-cream, or drizzle it with custard.
+If you want to make a dessert out of it, you could serve it with a scoop of vanilla ice cream, or drizzle it with custard.

 Can I freeze apple cake?